rust-lang/rfcs/text/0000-linear-type.md

 compile a source file in which a `linear` variable would be implicitly dropped.
 A `linear` variable can be explicitly dropped by either making it non-linear (by moving contained linear fields out), or by using the `std::mem::forget` intrinsic.
-Add a `&move` pointer type, to allow partial moves out of a container as it is being dropped.
+Add a `DropPtr` pointer type, to allow partial moves out of a container as it is being dropped.
 Add a `Finalize` trait, that behaves identically to `Drop`, but can be applied to linear types to clean up during unwinding.
 Add an `explicit_bounds` lint that will require that generic type parameters for an `impl` have their bounds specified.
 Compile the standard